ory/sdk/clients/client/java/docs/V0alpha2Api.md

 Submit a Login Flow

 :::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  Use this endpoint to complete a login flow.
 This endpoint behaves differently for API and browser flows.
-API flows expect &#x60;application/json&#x60; to be sent in the body and responds with HTTP 200 and a application/json body with the session token on success; HTTP 303 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
+API flows expect &#x60;application/json&#x60; to be sent in the body and responds with HTTP 200 and a application/json body with the session token on success; HTTP 410 if the original flow expired with the appropriate error messages set and optionally a &#x60;use_flow_id&#x60; parameter in the body; HTTP 400 on form validation errors.
 Browser flows expect a Content-Type of &#x60;application/x-www-form-urlencoded&#x60; or &#x60;application/json&#x60; to be sent in the body and respond with a HTTP 303 redirect to the post/after login URL or the &#x60;return_to&#x60; value if it was set and if the login succeeded; a HTTP 303 redirect to the login UI URL with the flow ID containing the validation errors otherwise.
 Browser flows with an accept header of &#x60;application/json&#x60; will not redirect but instead respond with HTTP 200 and a application/json body with the signed in identity and a &#x60;Set-Cookie&#x60; header on success; HTTP 303 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
 If this endpoint is called with &#x60;Accept: application/json&#x60; in the header, the response contains the flow without a redirect.
 In the case of an error, the &#x60;error.id&#x60; of the JSON response body can be one of:  &#x60;session_already_available&#x60;: The user is already signed in. &#x60;security_csrf_violation&#x60;: Unable to fetch the flow because a CSRF violation occurred. &#x60;security_identity_mismatch&#x60;: The requested &#x60;?return_to&#x60; address is not allowed to be used.
 Adjust this in the configuration! &#x60;browser_location_change_required&#x60;: Usually sent when an AJAX request indicates that the browser needs to open a specific URL.
 Most likely used in Social Sign In flows.
 More information can be found at [Ory Kratos User Login](https://www.ory.sh/docs/kratos/self-service/flows/user-login) and [User Registration Documentation](https://www.ory.sh/docs/kratos/self-service/flows/user-registration).

 ### Example
 ```java